Privacy Policy

 Our Clients: The individuals or businesses to whom the debt is owed.

-Service Providers: Third-party service providers who assist us in our operations (e.g., IT support, payment processors, mailing services, legal advisors, process servers).
+Service Providers: Third-party service providers who assist us in our operations (e.g., IT support, payment processors, mailing services, legal advisors, process servers, cloud hosting services).
 These providers are bound by confidentiality agreements.

 Credit Reporting Agencies: In accordance with the Privacy Act 2020 and relevant credit reporting codes.